Documentation Index

 A session is considered stuck if:

-- It is in ACTIVE or ACTIVE_COMMITTED phase with no interaction for over 1 hour
+- It is in ACTIVE phase with no interaction for over 1 hour

 - It is in ENDED phase with uncondensed checkpoint data on a shadow branch